thegooddocsproject/incubator/style-guide/about-style-guide.md

 - [The `linter-google-styleguide` package for the Atom text editor](https://atom.io/packages/linter-google-styleguide)
 - A tool like [Vale](https://www.writethedocs.org/guide/tools/testing/#vale),
   which can automate [several popular styles](https://github.com/errata-ai/styles)
+- The [Alex](https://alexjs.com/) linter can check for insensitive and inconsiderate writing.

 ## About the "How the style guide is updated" section